EvansSnave/bookstore-react/README.md

 Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/grauJavier/bookstore/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, kindly drop a start for the [repository](https://github.com/EvansSnave/bookstore-react.git);
+If you like this project gift us with a star, follow on [GitHub](https://github.com/grauJavier/) and a nice comment!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>